SakshiSingh-26/Excel-Dashboard/README.md

 How to Use
 Open the Excel file in Microsoft Excel to ensure full functionality of formulas and dashboards.

+The raw data is included in the same Excel file on the second sheet, allowing a complete view of source data and visualizations in one document.

 Use the provided filters and slicers to customize views and analyze data from different perspectives.

 Review the charts and summary tables for actionable insights into sales performance.